 - Infant sleep-related deaths outnumber deaths of children of all ages (0-17) from vehicular crashes.

 - Forty-two percent of infant deaths from one month to one year old are sleep related.

-- Sixty percent of sleep related deaths occurred in adult beds, on couches or on chairs; only 23 percent occured in cribs or bassinets.
+- Sixty percent of sleep related deaths occurred in adult beds, on couches or on chairs; only 23 percent occurred in cribs or bassinets.

-- Sixty-six percent occuted to infants who were sharing a sleep surface with another person
+- Sixty-six percent occurred to infants who were sharing a sleep surface with another person

 Safe Sleep Recommendations